Shopify (NYSE:SHOP) – What Are Whales Doing With Shopify

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Shopify options trades today is 2210.38 with a total volume of 15,370.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Shopify's whale activity within a strike price range from $22.5 to $60.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Shopify's big money trades within a strike price range of $24.5 to $154.0 over the last 30 days.

 Shopify Option Volume And Open Interest Over Last 30 Days